-The proportionate share of each plan's unfunded benefits is presented as a long-term net pension liability on the accrual basis of accounting.
-Any liability for the contractually-required pension contribution outstanding at the end of the year is included in accrued expenses on both the accrual and modified accrual bases of accounting.
+The proportionate share of the plan's unfunded benefits is presented as a long-term net pension liability on the accrual basis of accounting.
+Any liability for the contractually-required pension contribution outstanding at the end of the year would be included in intergovernmental payable on both the accrual and modified accrual bases of accounting.
+OMEGA had no such liability at fiscal year-end.